 Running Gwen in Docker

 Sometimes it may be useful to run Gwen in Docker.
 For example, if you want to run Gwen in a Jenkins pipeline on a build server or node agent.
-Setting up Gwen to run in a Selenoid container in Docker is describe here.
+Setting up Gwen to run in a dynamic Selenium Grid in Docker is described here.

 Get started